ch-patrick-scheidegger/c-plus-plus-ost/week12/README.md

 ### Optional Extension: Arbitrary Polygons (very hard)

 Extend your garden planning software with arbitrary regular polygon shapes, such as a pentagon or hexagon.
-Can you also represent trapezoids and arbitrary convex ?
+Can you also represent trapezoids?
 What about arbitrary convex polygons.

 ### Optional Extension: Position in the garden (extremly hard)